- Bundled Fields

 |Show Related Issues||Configured in Visibility Settings||Configured in Request details extension|

-The Fields visibility and User synchronization features available for Server, are not yet available for Cloud, but are on our roadmap.
+The Visibility and User synchronization features available for Server, are not yet available for Cloud, but are on our roadmap.

 Important features missing for Cloud are Customer portal visibility and Request types visibility.
 Currently, there’s no necessary API available to control what groups different request types and the whole portals should be visible to and it is a known limitation.